I’m a Jack Russell Terrier and that’s not a confession.

 - voles & moles (small but so worth the hunt)

-- baby deer when I can catch them (hey it’s a dangerous world, don’t bring your kids here)
+- fawns when I can catch them (hey it’s a dangerous world, don’t bring your kids here)

 This makes me exceptionally valuable to gardeners, which is why my owner always smirks when I’m covered in dirt and stickers.